Kuziomkin/specifications-template/specifications_template.md

 - The PayPal service will be available and reliable during the implementation period.
 - The integration of the PayPal service into the Payment Platform will be successful and will not cause any disruptions or issues.
 ## Limitations
-- The System must provide PayPal money transfer service via single Platform API.
+- The System must provide PayPal money transfer service via a single Platform API.

 ## User Classes and Characteristics
 - End Users - these are the individuals who will be using the system to make payments or receive payments through PayPal.